ifatro/purePursuit/README.md

 d.
 Honda.carServo.fullServo(*) - calculates servo command to physical servo.
 e.
 Honda.updateCarDynamics() - updates the dynamics of the car.

-The simulation prints a few chosen outputs
+The simulation prints a few chosen outputs.

 /*--------------------------------------------------------------------------------------------------
 Car class encapsulates car functionality :
 1. car servo - class encapsulate wheel dynamics from command to physical and measure
 2. car basic tracking system - class encapsulates road analysis to generate wheel command
 3. car mechanical parameters : car length[meter], velocity[m/sec]
 4. car input dynamics -initial position, initial angles (psi), velocity,
 5. car coordinates - usind Coord class
 6. car dynamic update - updates the position, rates  and angular states of the car.

 --------------------------------------------------------------------------------------------------*/

 /*--------------------------------------------------------------------------------------------------
 CarTrack class encapsulates a basic car tracking functionality: from  road analysis to generation of the wheel command.
 The carTrack class main function calcWheelAngCmd(Coord *) receives the following inputs:
-	1. pathinCarCoord- required coordinate point in the car coordinate system of the look ahead point
+	1. pathinCarCoord- required coordinate point in the car coordinate system of the lookahead point
 	2. lookAheadRange
 	3. carLength
 and calculates:
-	1. TurnRadius - the turn radius required to reach the look ahead point
+	1. TurnRadius - the turn radius required to reach the look ahead point.
-	2. WheelAngCmd - rhe wheel angle command
+	2. WheelAngCmd - the wheel angle required command.
 --------------------------------------------------------------------------------------------------*/

  /*--------------------------------------------------------------------------------------------------
 Path class encapsulates the road cartesian coordinates in a global system :
 There are two path typs: 1- stright line; 2- circle.
-The  length of the path in is defined in the main() function.
+The  length of the path is defined in the main() function.
 --------------------------------------------------------------------------------------------------*/

 /*--------------------------------------------------------------------------------------------------
-Rotation class encapsulates the rotation from the path global coordinate system to the car coordinate system
+Rotation class encapsulates the rotation from the path global coordinate system to the car coordinate system and  the rotation from  the car coordinate systemthe to the path global coordinate system

+functions:

-                       and  the rotation from  the car coordinate systemthe to the path global coordinate system using functions:
+1.calcPathCoordGlobalToCar - rotation from path global system to car system.

-1.calcPathCoordGlobalToCar - rotation from path global system to car system 2.calcCarToPathCoordGlobal - rotation from car system to path global system
+2.calcCarToPathCoordGlobal - rotation from car system to path global system.

 Inputs:
 currentPsi - current car psi angle in global coordinate system